supremeimposter/My-Vault/DatabaseManagementSystem/File-Organization-and-Indexing/Indexing.md

 ### Obvious Rules of Search Trees

 - B and B+ trees are multi way search trees.
+- Height of a tree is the number of edges along a path.

 ### Design of Disk Data Structures
 1. Minimize I/O access cost